 Symptoms of arrhythmia

 - Shortness of breath (dyspnea)

-- Arrhythmias can be caused by a number of factors, including congenital heart problems, heart disease and high blood pressure.
+Arrhythmias can be caused by a number of factors, including the following:

 Care for arrhythmia at Rush

 The type of treatment used by your doctor will depend on the type and severity of the arrhythmia.
 Specialists at Rush offer the full spectrum of options for treating arrhythmia, including the following: